 My biggest problem with the Bridget Jones series has always been with Bridget herself.
 I find her a bit insufferable.
 She’s whiny and vacuous and quite self-absorbed.
 I think she’s supposed to be relatable, but I always find her an insult to women everywhere.
 However, with both of my dreamboats Colin Firth and Hugh Grant on board, I couldn’t help but succumb to Bridget and her wanton ways.

-In this newest incarnation, Hugh Grant is dead, and his cavernously-inadequate replacement is Patrick Dumpsey.
+In this newest incarnation, Hugh Grant is dead, and his cavernously-bridget-jones-gallery-01inadequate replacement is Patrick Dumpsey.
 I am very firmly NOT aboard the McDreamy train.
 I am on the station platform, eyebrow cocked, arms crossed, unamused ember in my eye, willing it to just get on with it already.
 Good riddance.
 The only thing I’ve known him from is Can’t Buy Me Love, and I’ve not been induced to rectify that.
 Still, I was unprepared for how astoundingly bad Dumpsey is in Bridget Jones’s Baby.
 Dear god.
 He’s really, really bad.

 Bridget Jones, luckily, is a little more tolerable.
 Older now, she’s less obsessive about her weight (though this might be attributed to Renee Zellweger’s refusal to gain weight for the role), and accordingly more focused on her age.
-But she’s also got a nice social life and a good job, so she feels more well-rounded and less pathetic.
+But 15-bridget-jones-baby_w529_h352she’s also got a nice social life and a good job, so she feels more well-rounded and less pathetic.
 Well done, feminism!
 And she isn’t whining and pining over two men, either.
 This time she’s chosen both, laid them both, and wound up pregnant.
 Who’s the daddy?

 In a way it doesn’t matter.
 Bridget is 43 now, and more mature.
 She’s not man-hunting, she’s content to be by herself, to parent by herself.
 This message isn’t exactly served by the love fantasy it constantly alludes to.
 Firth’s character, actually called “Mr. Darcy” is every bit the prototypical Pride & Prejudice hero.
 Dumpsey gets a Cinderella storyline and does his best Prince Charming impression.
 Austen vs Disney: who would you choose?
 Bridget is as maddeningly flip-floppy as ever, but never mind.
 The real love story here is between Bridget and her baby, which is possibly the first thing this trilogy really gets right.